ulrikson/extract-to-notion/README.md

 ## File Structure

 ```
-your_repository/
+transcriber/
 │
-├── your_script_name.py      # The main Python script
+├── main.py      # The main Python script
-├── .env                     # Environment file containing the API key
+├── .gitignore               # Files and directories to be ignored by Git
 ├── requirements.txt         # Optional: List of dependencies
 └── README.md                # This README file
 ```